The Facts about Faculty and Spending at UVM

 Budget models do not make cuts, administrators do.
 The fiduciary responsibility for UVM’s budget rests with President Tom Sullivan and the Board of Trustees.
 If one college is forced to reduce faculty while others are hiring, that is because central administration has chosen to make it that way.
 In the long view, the administration’s claim that the “ultimate budget decisions and priorities are made at the individual local budget unit” is a crude oversimplification at best.

 This is not an abstract point.
 The hand of central administration is visible throughout the details of what they call their “decentralized” budget model, Incentive Based Budgeting, or IBB.
 To take just one of many examples, under IBB the College of Arts and Sciences gets less money per student than any of the other colleges.
-(Page four of the IBB manual assigns revenues to colleges by different multipliers: CALS: 1.10x per student; CAS: 1.00x; CEMS: 1.10x; CESS: 1.10x; CNHS: 1.30x; GSB: 1.10x; RSENR: 1.20x; CoM: 1.30x.)
 Given the thousands of students enrolled in CAS any given semester, this makes quite a difference in funding.
 Maybe it’s a good idea to do it that way, maybe not, but in any case, those multipliers represent a policy choice on the part of Provost Rosowsky and President Sullivan.
 The $40 million subvention fund is another example, a case where tuition funds flow directly into the hands of Provost Rosowsky instead of the colleges.

-When the administration claimed, therefore, that CAS “is already facing a projected budget shortfall of between $3.7 million and $4 million this fiscal year,” and implied that a competitive salary increase might worsen the situation, they are engaging in a sleight of hand where their own short term policy choices are presented as if they were the product of some invisible force.
+When the administration implies that a competitive salary increase might increase deficits and the need for layoffs, they are engaging in a sleight of hand where their own short term policy choices are presented as if they were the product of some invisible force.
 If the College of Arts and Sciences faces cuts, it is because Tom Sullivan is making them necessary.
-The contract with faculty has very little to do with it.